1.01 Semi-Intensive German Language Beginner A1

 Throughout the term you will write various journal entries – independently or on given topics – to reflect on certain aspects of your stay in Berlin.
 Your instructor will collect these creative exercises and comment the content.
 However, no corrections will be made.
 The aim of the journal is that you develop awareness of the language(s) surrounding you.

-You will take a midterm and a final exam consisting of the following sections: listening comprehension, vocabulary, grammar, reading comprehension and composition based on course themes.
+You will take a final exam consisting of the following sections: listening comprehension, vocabulary, grammar, reading comprehension and composition based on course themes.

 Together with two or three peers, you will prepare a creative and linguistically demanding oral presentation of approximately 10 minutes about your impressions of Berlin (funny, bizarre, interesting facts etc.).
 The projects (sketches, parodies, PowerPoint presentations, movies, songs, poems etc.) will be presented on the last day of class.
 Most importantly, every group member should play an active role in the presentation, i.e. should receive an equal amount of speaking time during the presentation.